AzureAD/microsoft-authentication-library-for-js/samples/msal-node-samples/Managed-Identity/ServiceFabric/README.md

 ### Note

 The above guide was created for Azure VMs, but is applicable for Service Fabric clusters too.
-In the "Select Principle" field, choose the name of the Virtual machine scale set associated with the Service Fabric cluster.
+In the "Select Principal" field, choose the name of the Virtual machine scale set associated with the Service Fabric cluster.

 ## Project Setup